ablestack/graphql-codegen-hasura/README.md

 These plugins require and augment the existing fantastic GraphQL code generator plugins available from [graphql-code-generator](https://graphql-code-generator.com/)

+- **graphql-codegen-hasura-core**
+  - Supporting types and functions for generated code.
+Should be referenced in dependencies of package.json by all code consuming the generated code
 - **graphql-codegen-hasura-gql**
   - Generates [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) gql mutations and queries for every _Fragment_ defined in the targeted (code) documents
 - **graphql-codegen-hasura-typescript**